 After breakfast, visit Savitsky Art Museum.
 Before leaving for Khiva stop at the statue of famous Karakalpak poet Berdakh, Nukus City Hall, and Drama Theatre.
 PM drive to Khiva.
 En-route stops at ‘Chilpik’ and ‘Topraqala’.
 Arrive in Khiva.

 Day 3 – Khiva

 Full-day sightseeing tour in Ichon Qala.
 Visit Kuhna-Ark citadel, Mohammed Aminkhan Medressa, Kalta Minor minaret, and other monuments.

 Day 4 – Khiva – Tashkent

-Drive to Ellikqala district (100 km) to visit archaeological sites Ayaz Qala, Jonbos Qala and Qoyqirilgan Qala.
-In the evening transfer to Urgench airport, take flight to Tashkent.
+Drive to Ellikqala district (100 km) to visit archaeological sites Ayaz Qala, Jonbos Qala, and Qoyqirilgan Qala.
+In the evening transfer to Urgench airport, take a flight to Tashkent.
 Arrive in Tashkent and transfer to accommodation.

 END OF THE PROGRAM

 Price & Service

 - 3 nights in the hotels based on twin/double room sharing